Updated Thursday, 2nd September, 2021.

 We appreciate your full cooperation in this matter and thank you for continuing to help us maintain a safe and healthy environment.

-For information on the Stage 4 restrictions for metropolitan Melbourne, please see link: https://www.dhhs.vic.gov.au/coronavirus or call the Coronavirus Hotline on 1800 675 398, open 24 hours, 7 days.
+For information on the current restrictions for Victoria, please see link: https://www.dhhs.vic.gov.au/coronavirus or call the Coronavirus Hotline on 1800 675 398, open 24 hours, 7 days.

 One of the most challenging parts of dealing with the past 18+ months is the uncertainty!
 The situation makes it difficult to plan holidays, work commitments, celebrations, events and… appointments.

 We feel your frustration.
 The restrictions keep changing, the repeated lockdowns, the ever changing exposure sites to look for, and financial pressures are being felt by many and can be overwhelming.